desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 ### Backwards Compatibility

-The solution outlined above is **not** backwards compatible and will require a migration script to update all existing posts to the new version.
+The solution outlined above is fully backwards compatible since it introduces a new __owner__ field for post, but it will require a migration script to update all existing posts.
 This script will handle the following tasks:
-- migrate all posts to have a new __owner__ field.
+- migrate all posts to set a new __owner__ field to its __author__.

 ### Positive